 We’re also challenging our leaders to create structure amidst the ambiguity by holding onto existing routines where possible.
 We’ve shifted regularly scheduled weekly events like team meetings, All-Hands sales meetings, and office socials to Hangouts Meet.

 Team leads are also doing morning check-ins to help set priorities for the day, check in on wellbeing, and share any notable progress on projects so teams can start the day feeling motivated and involved.
-Google is offering the Enterprise edition of G Suite at no additional cost until July 1, 2020, so companies can access collaborative tools like Docs and Sheets, and conduct large video conferencing meetings of up to 250 people over Hangouts.

 3. Concentrate on building morale and team culture